 In its simplest implementation, an HTTP client creates a new TCP connection to the destination server, writes the request, and receives the response.
 The server then closes the TCP connection to release resources.

 This mode of operation can be very inefficient, particularly for complex web pages with a large number of elements or when network links are slow.
 Creating a new TCP connection requires a ‘three‑way handshake’, and tearing it down also involves a two‑way shutdown procedure.
-Repeatedly creating and closing TCP connections, one for each message, is akin to hanging up and redialing a phone call between each exchange in a conversation.
+Repeatedly creating and closing TCP connections, one for each message, is akin to hanging up and redialing after each person speaks in a phone conversation.

 HTTP uses a mechanism called keepalive connections to hold open the TCP connection between the client and the server after an HTTP transaction has completed.
 If the client needs to conduct another HTTP transaction, it can use the idle keepalive connection rather than creating a new TCP connection.